droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ---
-title: "Plugin: Handle requests on all partitions, to add a new command working around the storage"
+title: "Plugin: Handle requests on all volumes, to add a new command working around the storage"
 layout: en
 ---